 Aside from crotons, many other plants can be toxic or harmful to your cat, including:

 There are other common household and garden plants that are toxic to cats and not included in this list.
 The best way to stay safe is to speak to your vet or check the ASPCA database for safe and poisonous plants before making a purchase.

 All croton plants are toxic to cats, regardless of the variety.
 The best way to keep your cat safe from croton poisoning is to avoid having these plants in and around your house.
-There are several varieties of ornamental flowering plants that are cat safe.
+Several varieties of ornamental flowering plants are cat-safe.
 Before purchasing a plant, check to ensure that it isn’t toxic to your pet before bringing it home.